Data-driven discovery of intrinsic dynamics: Introduction

-The latter two points have led to great efforts in developing methods that learn low-dimensional dynamical models directly from time series data \cite{watters2017visual, gonzalez2018deep, vlachas2018data, champion2019data, carlberg2019recovering, linot2020deep}.
+The latter three points have led to great efforts in developing methods that learn low-dimensional dynamical models directly from time series data \cite{watters2017visual, gonzalez2018deep, vlachas2018data, champion2019data, carlberg2019recovering, linot2020deep, maulik2020time, hasegawa2020machine, linot2021data, maulik2021reduced, rojas2021reduced, vlachas2022multiscale}.
 We focus on the case where rich (high-dimensional) time series data are available, which is increasingly becoming the norm in the era of big data.
-(Time series that are not sufficiently rich can be augmented via time delay embedding \cite{takens1981detecting}.)
-Such methods typically comprise two modules: one that learns a representation of the state of the system, and another that learns how to evolve the learned state representation forward in time \cite{watters2017visual, gonzalez2018deep, vlachas2018data, champion2019data, carlberg2019recovering, linot2020deep}.
-A key enabling assumption is that the data lie on or near a submanifold of the space in which they live, allowing for a state representation of possibly significantly lower dimension than the data while nevertheless containing the same information as the data.
-Thus, methods of manifold learning feature prominently in this line of work \cite{scholkopf1998nonlinear, tenenbaum2000global, roweis2000nonlinear, belkin2003laplacian, donoho2003hessian, van2008visualizing, goodfellow2016deep}.
-(Notable exceptions to this paradigm are methods inspired by Koopman operator theory, which seek linear dynamical models but require rich state representations in order to be accurate \cite{takeishi2017learning, lusch2018deep, otto2019linearly}.)
+Even time series of a single measurement can be augmented via time delay embedding to fit this mold \cite{takens1981detecting}.
+Such methods typically comprise two modules: one that learns a latent representation of the state of the system, and another that learns how the latent state representation evolves forward in time \cite{watters2017visual, gonzalez2018deep, vlachas2018data, champion2019data, carlberg2019recovering, linot2020deep, maulik2020time, hasegawa2020machine, linot2021data, maulik2021reduced, rojas2021reduced, vlachas2022multiscale}.
+A key enabling assumption, sometimes called the manifold hypothesis \cite{fefferman2016testing}, is that the data lie on or near a low-dimensional manifold; for physical systems with dissipation, such manifolds can often be rigorously shown to exist \cite{hopf1948mathematical, foias1988inertial, temam1994estimates, doering1995applied}.
+These manifolds enable a low-dimensional latent state representation, and hence, low-dimensional dynamical models.
+Linear manifold learning techniques, such as principal component analysis, cannot learn the nonlinear manifolds that represent most systems in nature.
+To do so, we require nonlinear methods, some of which are developed in \cite{scholkopf1998nonlinear, tenenbaum2000global, roweis2000nonlinear, belkin2003laplacian, donoho2003hessian, van2008visualizing, goodfellow2016deep} and reviewed in \cite{ma2012manifold}.